 The LinguaCelta Language Blog

-My blog posts will usually touch on aspects of language and linguistics that have caught my attention.
-This means there's likely to be a slant towards Welsh and/or English, and particularly on bilingualism and code-switching, since that's my PhD topic.
-I'm pretty fascinated by just about anything linguistic, though, so you can expect a mish-mash of subjects to appear here.
+My blog posts will usually touch on aspects of language and/or technology that have caught my attention.
+I'm pretty fascinated by just about anything linguistic, so you can expect a mish-mash of subjects to appear here, alongside thoughts and ideas on language, technology, and the communities we build around our shared interests.

-I aim to make my content as accessible as possible.
-That means providing audio versions of written posts, transcripts of audio content, and captions for video content.
-Sometimes alternative versions lag behind the originals, but they will come asap.
-If there are any specific changes that would make LinguaCelta more accessible, or if my current accessibility measures aren't working for you in any way, please let me know and I'll do what I can to fix things.
+I want to make my content as accessible as possible.
+My learning about online accessibility is a slow process, ironically made even slower since I developed a mystery autoimmune condition affecting my mobility, dexterity, eyesight, and cognitive stamina!
+I’ve experimented with creating alternative formats, such as audio versions of written posts, and I’d like to improve on that aspect of the content here.
+If there are any specific changes that would make LinguaCelta more accessible to you, or if my current accessibility measures aren't working in any way, please let me know via email, or on Mastodon and I'll do what I can to fix things.

 Latest posts